 Every provider has its own process.
 Most ask you to visit your GP first to get a referral.
 Then they’ll help you to find the private medical treatment you need.

 You’ll usually choose from a list of approved healthcare providers.
 Your insurer will usually pay these directly, meaning you won’t have to claim money back.

 This is entirely up to you.

-Health insurance can get you access to new drugs or specialist treatments that aren’t yet available on the NHS, and you’ll often be treated faster.
+Health insurance can help you avoid wait times.
+With health insurance you can get access to new drugs or specialist treatments, and you'll often be treated faster.